cwill-telecom/vEPC_CUPS/README.md

 in-process objects) that talk to each other with real protocol messages over loopback UDP;
 each protocol has a small, explicitly documented codec under `protocols/`.

-The CUPS half follows the Affirmed vEPC CUPS design and the `cwill-telecom/vEPC_python` layout (one module per functional entity, global config at the top of each component, threaded UDP servers, protocol codecs under `protocols/`).

 ---